 Region 7 (Clackamas, Multnomah)

-Pete Postlewait of Clackamas Co.
-Farm Bureau grows row crops in Aurora.
+Pete Postlewait grows a variety of row crops in Aurora.

 Region 8 (Clatsop, Tillamook)